Bgood12/PathfinderCampaignNotes/Act 4 - The Maelstrom's Regatta/The Regatta.md

 **Finish Line**
-If the Jibblets win [[The Windrider]] grants them a pin of broken manacles signifying their vote on the pirate council.
+If the Jibblets win [[World Building/Countries/Pirate Confederacy (Avarian Archipelago)/NPCs/The Windrider]] grants them a pin of broken manacles signifying their vote on the pirate council.
 They are also awarded with the regatta's pot 800gp (50gp buy in * 16 ships).